 I’m putting Resident Evil 2 and its new (recent 01.2019) remastered version here together because while the remaster might turn out to be a somewhat different game, the remaster of Resident Evil 1 had shown us what we can expect, I believe.
 I assume that for all intents and purposes it’s not going to have any less stuff, only more.

 When this game first came out back in 1998, it was absolutely fantastic.
 Probably not as great as the original Resident Evil, but that’s just because of how high a bar that game established.
 It was pretty much a straight expansion upon the original game, with a campaign featuring multiple protagonists taking part in the events from different perspectives.

 This is also the first time we got to see the Raccoon city, a place we would frequently revisit in the future.
-As a setting, the iconic city completely overrun by zombies, with a clueless [and adorable – Ed.] rookie cop trying to escape its confines, does a truly fantastic job at establishing the atmosphere.
+As a setting, the iconic city completely overrun by zombies, with a clueless rookie cop trying to escape its confines, does a truly fantastic job at establishing the atmosphere.
 This unique blend of action and horror truly started to shine here.

-The remake which recently graced our PCs has certainly not disappointed.
-With a camera overhaul and the inclusion of Mr. X (who is certainly ‘gon’ give it to ya’) working very much RE 3’s Nemesis, the game is even tenser and more claustrophobic.
-While I miss the ridiculous Warhammer-esque pauldrons on Leon, his butt also got a graphical upgrade, which I certainly appreciate.
+The remake which recently graced our PCs certainly has not disappointed.
+With a camera overhaul and the inclusion of Mr. X (who is certainly ‘gon’ give it to ya’) working very much like RE 3’s Nemesis, the game is even tenser and more claustrophobic.
+Though I miss the ridiculous Warhammer-esque pauldrons on Leon.

 4. Resident Evil 5

 |Genre||Third-Person Shooter, Survival Horror|